 Serving Suggestions

-The ways to enjoy this Lebanese garlic sauce are pretty much endless!
-Most commonly it is served alongside meat.
-However, it’s also great dolloped over salads and grain bowls, added to sandwiches and wraps, or used as a dip with a side of pita bread!
-For example, some of our favorite ways to use it are with:
+The ways to enjoy this Lebanese garlic sauce are pretty much endless.
+While it’s a classic companion to meat dishes, its versatility knows no bounds.
+Dollop it over salads and grain bowls, add it to sandwiches and wraps, or let it steal the show as a dip with a side of pita bread!
+The flavor journey doesn’t stop there – here are some of our favorite ways to savor it:

 Lebanese Garlic Sauce Common Questions